 Prevalence of Late-Onset Depression

-Depression is the most common mental health problem among seniors, according to the Centers for Disease Control and Prevention (CDC), but the majority of older adults are not depression.
+Depression is the most common mental health problem among seniors, according to the Centers for Disease Control and Prevention (CDC), but the majority of older adults are not depressed.
 In fact, only 7.7 percent of people over the age of 50 report current depression and 15.7 percent report a lifetime diagnosis of the mood disorder.
 Hispanic and female adults over 50 reported the highest incidence of depression.

 While the rate of depression increases with age, depression is not part of the normal aging process nor is it a normal response to life changes.
 Clinical depression is a serious medical condition that requires treatment for patients of any age.